mparkcode/django-retroplay/README.md

 ## Testing
 [![Build Status](https://api.travis-ci.org/mparkcode/django-retroplay.svg)]
 Automated testing was done using Travis-CI.
-Currently it holds an 86% coverage rate for the sites apps.
+Currently it holds an 86% coverage rate for the site's apps.
 80 tests were written, however many of these were needless.
 At a later stage I would like to remove these and write more tests to achieve 100% coverage.
 To run the tests, when you have the project running locally, enter:
 ```
 python3 manage.py test